 Privileged User Accounts

 These are the most obvious accounts.
 These give administrative privileges to one or more systems.
 They are the most common form and usually have unique and complex passwords giving them power across the network.
 These are the accounts that need to be monitored closely.
 Sometimes, these accounts don't belong to individual users and are instead shared among admins.
+Privileged account management should be leveraged here.
 These accounts should be monitored for who has access, what they have access to, and how often they request access.

 Domain Admin Accounts